-- 13.1 Ongoing risks and uncertainty for the budget at this stage include: - a) Not achieving the savings targets: It is essential that work progresses to meet the savings targets included above and that the Change Programme delivers efficiencies to mitigate the temporary increase in costs. - b) Commercial Strategy: The commercial strategy seeks to deliver significant additional income.
-The performance of investments will be critical to the affordability of service spending plans in future. - c) Local Government Finance Settlement (LGFS): We have not yet received the Provisional Finance Settlement and are expecting this now in late December 2019/early January 2020.
-The funding projections within the MTFP are based upon prudent estimates.
-There is significant uncertainty around this. - d) New Homes Bonus (NHB): New Homes Bonus grant is at risk, the MTFP has assumes no NHB funding is available beyond 2020/21.
-This impacts on the affordability of the Capital Programme which will need to be reviewed as a result.

-- e) Business Rate Retention (BRR): The annual budget estimate return is due to be completed in January and therefore the forecast for BRR income could change for 2020/21. - f) BRR NHS Trusts: A judge considering the claim for NHS trusts to be treated as a charity for the purposes of section 43(6) of the Local Government Finance Act 1988 has determined that NHS Trusts are not a charity.
+- 13.1 Ongoing risks and uncertainty for the budget at this stage include: - a) Not achieving the savings targets: It is essential that work progresses to meet the savings targets included above and that the Change Programme delivers efficiencies to mitigate the temporary increase in costs.
+This is vital to ensure a sustainable budget position can be secured for the medium and long term. - b) Commercial Strategy: The commercial strategy seeks to deliver significant additional income.
+The performance of investments will be critical to the affordability of service spending plans in future. - c) Local Government Finance Settlement (LGFS): The Final Settlement is expected late January or early February.
+It is considered unlikely there will be any significant changes compared to the Provisional Settlement for 2020/21 however future years remains uncertain. - d) New Homes Bonus (NHB): New Homes Bonus grant is at risk with Government confirming the 2020/21 allocation is one year only and there are plans to review the scheme.
+The Provisional Settlement indicates previous years' legacy payments will continue to 2022/23 however this is subject to confirmation of future Settlements for those years.
+The MTFP has assumes no NHB funding is available beyond 2022/23, which is considered prudent for financial planning. - e) Business Rate Retention (BRR): The annual budget estimate return is due to be completed in January and therefore the forecast for BRR income could change for 2020/21. - f) BRR NHS Trusts: A judge considering the claim for NHS trusts to be treated as a charity for the purposes of section 43(6) of the Local Government Finance Act 1988 has determined that NHS Trusts are not a charity.
 As such 80% mandatory relief is not applicable on NHS business rates accounts.
 This may be subject to appeal. - g) Council Tax: MTFP is based on an assumption of an increase of 1.99% on the 2019/20 tax rate and future tax base growth of 1%.
 Any variation from these assumptions will affect Council Tax income estimates. - h) Fees & Charges: These are currently being reviewed by Finance and the impact of these will be included in future budget reports.
-The proposed increase in parking fees is subject to Full Council approval and legal advice. - i) Business rates pooling: The Somerset business rates pool continues under the 50% retention scheme in 2020/21.
+The proposed increase in parking fees is subject to Full Council approval and legal advice.

+- i) Business rates pooling: The Somerset business rates pool continues under the 50% retention scheme in 2020/21.
 There is still a risk that income could fall below the £1m budgeted in the MTFP. - j) Brexit: There may be unforeseen cost or service pressures. - k) Review of minimum reserves: The S151 Officer will review reserves as part of the budget setting process in February to ensure reserves remain robust. - Collection Fund Surplus/deficit This will be finalised in mid-January and therefore the estimates included in the MTFP could change. - m) Minimum Revenue Provision (MRP): This is being reviewed and will be addressed in the final budget report. - n) B&B Homelessness: The inception of the Homelessness Reduction Act has result in a marked increase in approaches for advice and assistance and has extended the timescales under the relief stage of the act.
 This has placed further financial burden upon the Council and an increase within this budget has been included in the MTFP.
 Though there is a risk that this increase is not sufficient and any further impacts will be update in future reports.